AdGuard for Windows Privacy Notice

 To check for updates of blocking filters, AdGuard connects to its servers.
 When it happens, no information is being sent.
 The program periodically downloads a file with all filter versions and their available updates.

-• AdGuard settings
+• App configuration: AdGuard version and settings

 Installer crash